benfjohnson/developer-dot/_posts/2016-10-04-getting-started-with-avatax-rest-v2.md

 disqus: 1
 ---

-# It's time to make taxing more relaxing!
+<h2>It's time to make taxing more relaxing!</h2>

 Over the next fifteen minutes, I'll walk you through the process of using Avalara's V2 REST API to implement a simple web-based eCommerce platform.
 We'll show you how to request an account, set up a company, and process tax for that company.
 Everything we will do today can be fully scripted - so as soon as you've gone through this demo, you'll be know everything you need to add transactional taxes to your platform.

 For today, we'll set up the company "Bob's Artisan Pottery", an online store that sells mugs.
 As Bob McExample, owner and proprietor, we'll set up an account and begin selling mugs using the new REST API.

-# Create an AvaTax Account
+<h2>Create an AvaTax Account</h2>

 The first step for Mr. McExample is to create an AvaTax account.
 Let's get started right now by visiting <a href="http://developer.avalara.com/avatax/signup/">http://developer.avalara.com/avatax/signup/</a> and signing up for a new account.
 Here's the information we need to put in - just a few fields including your email address and a phone number:

-Go ahead and click the **Get Started** button.
+Go ahead and click the <b>Get Started</b> button.
 Your account will be provisioned in just a few moments - now is a good time to get a pen and paper handy so you can write down your credentials.
 You'll need to keep track of, at a minimum, these things:

 <ul class="normal">
 <li>An Account ID;</li>